How the Black Lives Matter movement went mainstream

 It did not always seem likely — or even possible — that the American public would reach such an agreement about the role of racism in policing.

-There was a time when it seemed to Dominique Alexander, an activist in Dallas, that the Black Lives Matter movement might collapse under the weight of scrutiny about the tone of its message and accusations about “reverse racism” against white people, which its organizers strongly rejected.
+There was a time when it seemed to Dominique Alexander, an activist in Dallas, that the Black Lives Matter movement might collapse under the weight of scrutiny about the tone of its message and accusations about “reverse racism” against white people — accusations its organizers strongly rejected.

 Alexander recalled the rally he organized in Dallas during the summer of 2016 to protest the deaths of two black men — Philando Castile in Minnesota and Alton Sterling in Louisiana — who were fatally shot by police.
 That day, a sniper who was not affiliated with the protesters killed five Dallas police officers.

 Critics pounced, amplifying long-running accusations that the movement’s organizers encouraged anti-police violence.
 Black Lives Matter was intentionally a decentralized and diffuse movement that came together on the principle of the phrase itself.
 Still, activist leaders throughout the country had to figure out how to address the issue.
 Most asserted that the movement was against violence and in support of life — Alexander’s group held a prayer vigil for the slain officers the following week.
-Only 100 showed up, a mere fraction of the numbers that showed up a week before.
+Only 100 people showed up, a mere fraction of the numbers a week before.

 “That next year was a struggling year, because people got scared with all the rhetoric going on against us,” Alexander said.
 “But we needed to keep going, and then people realized we were going to have another hashtag, another person that was killed [by the police], and another one, and that brings us to right now.”